Chapter 2 : 1. The Unmanned Lighthouse

 “Am I all right?” she huffed, glaring.
 Sirius rose up onto his feet again, watching her do the same.
 Apparently anger made her more focused and less hysterical.
 “What do you think, Black?”

-His head snapping at the rage lacing her tongue, Sirius narrowed his eyes, looking to her arm.
+He flinched at the rage lacing her tongue, Sirius narrowed his eyes, looking to her arm.
 He’d seen enough in the hurried movements to hope there wasn’t any death mark, that the anger was just her hysterics twisted, but staring at it now, he needed to be certain.
 “Show me your arm.”

 “My- what?
 I think not!”